ayrat555/ayrat555.github.io/_posts/2018-10-22-story-about-one-small-library.md

 ### Projects that use Ethereumex

+One advantage of open source software is that anybody can use it in their own projects.
+There're a couple of open source projects that use Ethereumex:

 - [elixir-omg](https://github.com/omisego/elixir-omg) - OmiseGO's Elixir implementation of Plasma and forms the basis for the OMG Network.
 - [eth](https://hex.pm/packages/eth) - Ethereum utilities for Elixir.
 - [eth_contract](https://hex.pm/packages/eth_contract) - A set of helper methods for calling ETH Smart Contracts via JSON RPC.